andreattad/Flower_covers_phenocams/README.md

 ## 1. Download the materials:
 the materials can be downloaded at the link: LINK TO ETH REPOSITORY HERE materials include: Images, Region of interests and labels.
-Download them in "your/folder/path"

 ## 2. Set up the working environment.